-For busy families like Elizabeth’s, a gamified kids math program that worked from anywhere with internet access have become the new and improved tutor.
+For busy families like Elizabeth’s, a gamified kids math program that worked from anywhere with internet access has become the new and improved tutor.
 The ability to take them anywhere and still get the intended results can change a child’s experiences when they’re back in the classroom on Monday morning.

 For Elizabeth’s boys, that’s exactly what happened.

-Part of the reason she first started the program was realizing how effective the platform helped kids in such a little amount of time.
+Part of the reason she first started the program was realizing how effectively the platform helped kids in such a little amount of time.
 Before she started Elephant Learning, she’d been suggested by her local homeschooling friends and their tutors that their kids would spend almost every single day with.

 That meant five hours a week, times two kids.
 Not gonna happen.

 Elephant Learning’s team not only suggests but recommends that students limit their game usage to thirty minutes per week; ideally, ten minutes per day for three days a week.